KristofferRisa/Serverless.Alert.Proxy/README.md

 Clone this GitHub repository and deploy it to a new Azure Functions.
 There are many ways of deploying; one way is to eploy through the VS code.

 ### 4. configure Azure Functions
-In the _Applications Settings_ in the Azure portal for your newly created Azure Function, add this parameter with your own rocket chat webhook url: rocketchaturl
+In the _Applications Settings_ in the Azure portal for your newly created Azure Function, add these parameters:
+* rocketchaturl = the webhook url from rocket chat
+* user = the username set in grafana
+* password = the password set in grafana

 ## Configure Grafana
 Add a new channel under the Alert and Notification channels in Grafana.
 Choose the type "webhook" and enter the Azure function Api URL.